 The Phlebotomy program has changed into two classes, HLTH 220 and HLTH 221.
 HLTH 220 is the classroom and lecture portion, HLTH 221 is the externship.
 You must take 220 before taking 221.
-Currently HLTH 220 is offered fall and winter quarters and HLTH 221 is offered winter and spring quarters.
+Currently HLTH 220 is offered fall and spring quarters and HLTH 221 is offered winter and summer quarters.
 Please see the information sessions listed if you would like to come to the campus to learn more about the program.

 Immunizations and Background Check Procedures for the Phlebotomy Technician Program